Moths of North Carolina

 Distribution in North Carolina

 Distribution: C. cornusella is most common in southern Canada and in an area that extends from the Great Lakes region to the Northeast.
 Isolated populations occur southward to Kentucky and North Carolina.
-Our single record for North Carolina is very likely a disjunct population.
+As of 2023 we have only two records that may reflect southern disjuncts.

 County Map: Clicking on a county returns the records for the species in that county.